-Talking about vintage, we can board the topic as a simple fashion trend or speak about the so-called “resale revolution”, which is turning the second-hand business model into the mainstream.
+Talking about vintage, or more widely second-hand business, we can board the topic as a simple fashion trend or speak about the so-called “resale revolution”, which is turning the second-hand business model into the mainstream.
 They both are different faces of the same coin and explain why the digital vintage market is buzzing so strong at the moment.

 Among the main market players, there is Vintag one of the start-ups in Fashion Technology Accelerator’s portfolio.
 It was originally born in 2016, with a simple and clear mission: bringing together a community of vintage aficionados and help them shape and share pleasant shopping experiences.